gulzarsingh12/k8s-prep-notes/core-concepts.md

 you can run it as service (as separate), pod (kubeadm). you can also see it through ps aux, pod, systemd service.

 # Kubelet
-it is like capatain of the ship. point of contact for apiserver.
+it is like captain of the ship. point of contact for apiserver.

 request the cre to create container